-2.6.11 Where situations not covered by the Procedures specified in this section arise, the Appointment and Promotion Committee and the Executive Committee of the University Senate, in consultation with the Director of Libraries, the Provost, and the candidate, shall devise suitable means to deal with the case.
+2.6.11 Where situations not covered by the Procedures specified in this section arise, the Committee on Library Personnel PolicyAppointment and Promotion Committee and the Executive Committee of the University Senate, in consultation with the Director of Libraries, the Provost, and the candidate, shall devise suitable means to deal with the case.
 The candidate shall be informed of the new procedures.